 - Any optional notes about property damage that may be worth discussing

 You might not know what to expect from a credit reference, but it’s usually just a short, typed letter or a correspondence between the reference and the potential landlord.
-Here’s what a typical reference might say, in the form of several examples:
+Here’s what a typical credit reference for an apartment might say:

 - “Missy Jones always paid her credit card bills on time.
 We’ve never had a problem with getting her to pay anything.
 The longest she has ever been late on a bill was ten days, which was well within our two-week grace period.”